albert-gee/old-macdonald/Writerside/topics/Data-Model.md

 Nodes can contain one or more individually addressable **Endpoints**, each representing a specific feature set.

 Endpoints contain one or more **[Clusters](#clusters)**, which enable independent utility or application functions.
+The _Endpoint 0_ is reserved for the Utility Clusters.
 Each Cluster may include the following:

 - **Attributes**, which represent a physical quantity or state.
 - **Commands**, which are actions.